Mike Daly (Canadian football)

-Michael Daly (born May 30, 1990) is a former professional Canadian football defensive back and is currently the special teams assistant coach for the Wilfrid Laurier Golden Hawks of U Sports football.
+Michael Daly (born May 30, 1990) is a Canadian former professional football defensive back and is currently the special teams assistant coach for the Wilfrid Laurier Golden Hawks of U Sports football.
 He spent nine years with the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 University career

 Daly played CIS football for the McMaster Marauders from 2009 to 2013.
 He played in 38 games over those five years and recorded 83 solo tackles, 24 assisted tackles, 10 interceptions, and one quarterback sack.
 He was part of the Marauders' 2011 and 2012 Yates Cup conference champion teams.
 Daly has also won a Vanier Cup national championship with the Marauders – the first in program history – where he recorded one interception and an assisted tackle in the 47th Vanier Cup game.
 The following year, in 2012, he was named a Second Team All-Canadian although the Marauders lost the 48th Vanier Cup game in a rematch with the Laval Rouge et Or.